Breast Cancer

 2023 Journal of Microbiology and Biotechnology Benefits of Soybean in the Era of Precision Medicine: A Review of Clinical Evidence Kang JH, Dong Z, Shin SH

-Review Article Hot Flushes Osteoporosis Soybean
+Review Article Hot Flushes Soybean Type 2 Diabetes

 This research primarily involves review and analysis of current clinical studies focusing on the benefits and risks of soybean ingredients.
 The method appears to be a systematic review of various epidemiological studies which were investigating the correlation between soybean consumption and the risk of developing multiple types of cancers including breast, prostate, colorectal, ovarian, and lung cancers.
 Besides cancer, other common diseases such as type 2 diabetes, osteoporosis, and menopausal symptoms like hot flashes were also investigated.
 Moreover, any potential adverse effects of soybean, including its possible detrimental impact on certain drug treatments and its allergenicity, were also factors of study in these clinical evidences.